RAINDANCE

 Pace the halls and climb the walls

-And get out when they blow
+and get out when they blow

 Storyteller: